 One of the absolute joys of teaching over the last year has been seeing students bond in a whole new way with people they care about.
 Since Spring of 2020 we’ve had more parents with children, grandparents, siblings, and life partners working together than we’ve seen in the last two decades combined.

 What Does It Look Like for Me to be Paired with Another Student?

 We’ll introduce partners by email so you have a chance to discuss in advance your particular situation and any precautions you are taking.

 You and your partner will have room to be socially distanced during lectures.
-You’re asked to wear wrap-around eye protection and gloves in addition to well-fitting face masks during up close practical sessions, as you would with a patient.
+You’re asked to wear eye protection (ideally wrap-around) and gloves in addition to well-fitting face masks during up close practical sessions, as you would with a patient.
 And, since the course takes place entirely outdoors there is endless ventilation.
 That said, it is not without risk.
 You should feel free to ask of each other any fewer or further measures that make you more comfortable, both before and during the course.

 Why Give a Choice?
 We Don’t Choose Our Patients in Real Life.

 As emergency care providers we should be prepared to treat anyone at any time, taking precautions to limit everyone’s risk.
 Regardless of who you have as your patient, you’ll learn how to take full infection control precautions so you leave the course confident in your abilities to do so.